GIP-TRIAD/teambuilder/README.md

 ## Known limitations

-- CSV parsing supports basic quoted fields but isn't a full RFC4180 implementation.
+- CSV parsing supports basic quoted fields but isn't a full RFC4180 implementation. clears every lock at once.
-- No per-action undo history beyond a linear stack cleared on rebuild — "Reset all" clears every lock at once.
 - Not tested for rosters larger than ~15 students.